interuss/dss/README.md

     actual binaries (the `http-gateway` and `grpc-backend`)
 *   [`test/`](test) contains some tests; see [the README](test/README.md)
     for more information about testing.

-## Detailed introduction to the repository

-If you are new to the project, read this document to get a long form introduction [about repository structure](introduction_to_repository.md)

 ## Notes